rundel/dept_benchmarks/README.md

 ### benchmarkme results

-Results are from a modified version of the benchmarkme tests, they now use the `bench` package with 10 runs each.
-Less than 10 times are available for some tests due to GC invalidating the test.
+Results are from a modified version of the `benchmarkme` test suite, they now use the `bench` package with 10 runs each.
+Less than 10 timing results are available for some tests due to GC invalidating the test.

 The following tests are included:
 * 3,500,000 Fibonacci numbers calculation (vector calc)